cyenyxe/eva-cttv-pipeline/docs/manual_curation.md

 ### Unmapped trait names
 Trait names that haven't been automatically mapped against any ontology term can also be searched for using OLS.
-If a mapping can't be found in EFO, look for a mapping to a HP or ORDO trait name.
+If a mapping can't be found in EFO, look for a mapping to a HP, ORDO, or MONDO trait name.
 If these are not already in EFO they should be imported to EFO using the Webulous submission service.

 ## Curation workflow
 Curation should be done by subsequently applying filters to appropriate columns, then making decisions for the traits